 The attached spreadsheet identifies suggestions for "how" this might be accomplished.
 (See spreadsheet items M, N, P).
+The Ad Hoc Committee is requesting written responses from the FAA to these items.

-Regardless of the outcome of this evaluation, the Committee requests the FAA to not lose or stop the vectored approach that some aircraft currently use to approach and land at SJC.
+Regardless of the outcome of this evaluation, the Committee requests the FAA not lose or stop the vectored approach that some aircraft currently use to approach and land at SJC.
+It is important we do not reduce the amount of traffic using this path.